 Ceramic space heaters use a combination of ceramic plates and aluminum sheets to spread heat.
 They are considered safer and more efficient than other types of space heaters.
 There are advanced features available such as built-in safety mechanisms.

 Baseboard heaters operate on regular household current but it is not as simple as attaching them to the baseboard and plugging them into an outlet.
 It is best to hard-wire these heaters into supply circuits due to the amount of electricity they pull.
-No venting or ductwork needed and they are quiet.
+No venting or ductwork is needed and they are quiet.
 They are installed at floor level and heat the cold air near the floor which then rises and heats the area.
-They are ineffective for larger areas, limited range and can take up to 30 minutes to warm up.
+They are ineffective for larger areas, limited range, and can take up to 30 minutes to warm up.
 These heaters can present safety hazards.
 You must keep flammable materials such as curtains and furniture away from them.

-Liquid filled heaters operate on electricity but use oil or water to spread heat through convection.
+Liquid-filled heaters operate on electricity but use oil or water to spread heat through convection.
 They take longer to heat an area than electric heaters and storing the heating oil can present a hazard in and of itself.

-Radiant Heaters operate on electricity and use metallic heat elements or quartz to radiate heat to surrounding objects which then spread the heat to surrounding area.
+Radiant Heaters operate on electricity and use metallic heat elements or quartz to radiate heat to surrounding objects which then spread the heat to the surrounding area.
 There are in-floor and wall panel versions are available.
 This is an expensive option but less so when done before any finishing work has been done.
 Some work with water.
 You install tubing underneath the flooring and warm water is circulated through the pipes to heat the floor.
 These should not be installed under hardwood floors because of the poor combination of nails and plastic tubing.
 This version works from its own water heater and pump, not your home’s appliances.
-There is also an electric version where cables are run inside mats that are installed beneath flooring.
+There is also an electric version where cables are run inside mats that are installed beneath the flooring.

-Basements tend to have naturally cooler ambient temperature than the rest of the house but air conditioning can help keep moisture and resulting mold and mildew at bay.
+Basements tend to have naturally cooler ambient temperatures than the rest of the house but air conditioning can help keep moisture and resulting mold and mildew at bay.
 If utilizing your current HVAC system isn’t feasible, you could invest in a portable air conditioning unit.
 These provide cool air and need to be vented outside.
 They are placed on the floor and use an adapter kit to change hot air to cool air.
-Other options to regulate cooler temperature in the basement are window air conditioning units, floor, box, or ceiling fans, or a dehumidifier to help decrease moisture and maintain a more constant temperature.
+Other options to regulate the cooler temperature in the basement are window air conditioning units, floor, box, or ceiling fans, or a dehumidifier to help decrease moisture and maintain a more constant temperature.

 You’ll find that a combination of resources often works best.
-For assistance in heating or cooling your basement or any other HVAC needs, contact GV’s Heating and Cooling today.
+For assistance in heating or cooling your basement or any other HVAC needs, contact GV’S Heating and Cooling today.